yale-nova/weave/experiments/ReprodcutionReadme.md

 - **Weave** went from ~181s → **556.7s** → **~3.07×**, showing **linear scaling**.
 - **ColumnSort** jumped from ~1100s → **4746.1s** → **~4.3×**, indicating **log-linear scaling**.
 - **Extrapolation results** Shows 21 mins for Weave and 147 minutes reported **22 mins** and **140mins** in the paper on this scale.
+- At this scale, Opaque execution overhead is 8.35x higher than Weave in this data.
+We have reported 9.3x in the paper in section 5.2.
 - **SnB** failed at this scale.

 ---